 The averaging time defines a time period (1 to 300 seconds) during which NO-NO2-NOX measurements are taken.
 The average concentration of the readings is calculated for that time period.
-The Polk County Air Quality Department will use the default setting of 10 seconds as the averaging time for the collection of data.
-An averaging time of 300 seconds will be used during calibrations, audits, and zero/precision/span checks.
+Polk County Air Quality will use 300 seconds as the averaging time for the collection of data.
+An averaging time of 60 seconds will be used during calibrations, audits, and zero/precision/span checks.